Hyperglycemia Symptoms: The Telltale Signs and What to Do

 Take action to lower your blood glucose to your target levels

-Note: When initially discussing your diabetes care plan, ask your doctor how you should adjust your insulin when your blood glucose is high.
+Note: When initially discussing your diabetes care plan, ask your Healthcare Professional how you should adjust your insulin when your blood glucose is high.

 If it remains high for a few days, consult your healthcare team.
 Changes may be needed to your diabetes management plan.

-If your blood glucose is very high (>14.0 mmol/L, but it can be lower than this number so watch for the symptoms below), check for ketones.2
+If your blood glucose is very high (>14.0 mmol/L) or if you have the symptoms below, check for ketones in your urine.3

 Because you may need help from those around you, it may be helpful to: